alibeklfc/DSC_4320/README.md

   - Randomly given in class.
 * Attendance: 10%
   - Class attendance is required.
 Refer to [here](https://rb.gy/6alrf).
-* Bonus: 5%
-  - Extra on top of the final grade.

 Your final grade will be based on a scale of 100 points: